 The Village of Óbidos

 The village of Óbidos is exquisite in every way.
-I could wander around these streets with my camera for hours…which I duly did!
+You could wander round these streets with a camera for hours…which I did!

 — David J Whyte